apache/tvm/relax_spec.md

 ### Checking Structural Information at the Start and End of a Function

 «Shape variables are bound at the start and end of a function or in `MatchCast` bindings.
-We can describe the behavior at the start and end of a function in terms of the semantics of `MatchCast`, as the shape annotations in function arguments and return types are treated as "syntactic sugar" for `MatchCast` bindings.
+This checking is done similarly to `MatchCast`, though with a slight difference: per rule #6 in under the [well-formedness criteria](#well-formedness-criteria), we allow shape variables to appear in arguments in any order so long as shape variables appear in a binding position at least once.
+This requires us to check the shapes of arguments dimension by dimension in a specific order.

 Suppose a function has the following signature, where the `Si` are structural annotations:

 ```python
 def f(arg1 : S1, arg2 : S2, ..., argn : Sn) -> Sr:
     return body
 ```

-This can be treated as a macro that expands to
+The dimensions corresponding to variables in binding positions are checked first.
+A binding position is when a shape variable appears by itself in a dimension (a field in `values` in `ShapeStructInfo`, the `value` field of `PrimStructInfo`, or a field in `shape` for `TensorStructInfo`).
+For each variable in a binding position that appears among the `Si`, we check the corresponding field of the concrete value in order to assign to it a value (recursing down the structure if necessary).

+1. For `PrimStructInfo`, we compare `value` to the concrete primitive value.
+2. For `ShapeStructInfo`, we compare the field within `values` to the corresponding member of the shape.
+3. For `TensorStructInfo`, we compare the field of `shape` to the length of the corresponding dimension of the tensor.
+4. For other `StructInfo`, it may be necessary to match values recursively.
+In the case of a closure, the runtime shape information will be needed.

+Having found a value, that value is bound to the shape variable.
+The rest of the tensor shapes and the return value can then be checked from left to right per the following macro:

 ```python
 def f(arg1, arg2, ..., argn):